 In addition to the $2,000 student scholarship, each recipient's culinary program will receive $500.

 The Classic Center Cultural Foundation will award 8 separate scholarships (3 from Athens and the surrounding counties, 4 from Rabun County and 1 from Greene County) to local high school students in the performing arts.
-The 2017 application deadline for the Athens area and Greene County scholarships is Friday, March 2, 2018 at 5 p.m.
+The 2018 application deadline for the Athens area and Greene County scholarships is Friday, March 2, 2018 at 5 p.m.
 The deadline for the Rabun County scholarship is Monday, March 21 at 5 p.m.

 The Foundation will award each scholarship recipient $2,000, as well as $500 to the arts department of each recipient's school.